sporestudio/ftp-server/docs/GUIDE.md

           connect_from_port_20=YES
           secure_chroot_dir=/var/run/vsftpd/empty
           pam_service_name=vsftpd

-        # ssl configuration
-          rsa_cert_file=/etc/ssl/certs/ssl-cert-pub.pem
-          rsa_private_key_file=/etc/ssl/private/ssl-cert-priv.key
-          ssl_enable=YES
-          allow_anon_ssl=YES
      ```
   > With this configuration we secure that the anonymous users have no write permissions and can enter  without using a password.

-### 2. Configuration of the FTP Server with Local Users
+### 2. Configuration of the FTP Server for Local Users

-1. Install FTP server software on a the same machine with a second network adapter.
+1. On the same machine with a second network adapter, we create the local server.
 2. Configure the FTP server to authenticate users using OS accounts:
-   - We copy the same file but this time for the local users of the FTP-server
+   - We copy `/etc/vsftpd` file but this time for the local users of the FTP-server
    - Edit `/etc/ftp.conf` and set:
      ```plaintext
         # config/vsftpd/ftp.conf